Atmos Energy (NYSE:ATO) Upgraded by Mizuho to “Buy”

-Atmos Energy (NYSE:ATO) was upgraded by Mizuho from a “neutral” rating to a “buy” rating in a note issued to investors on Thursday, Price Targets.com reports.
-The firm presently has a $99.00 price target on the utilities provider’s stock.
-Mizuho’s price target points to a potential upside of 11.49% from the company’s previous close.
+Atmos Energy (NYSE:ATO) was upgraded by research analysts at Mizuho from a “neutral” rating to a “buy” rating in a research report issued on Wednesday, Benzinga reports.
+The brokerage currently has a $99.00 target price on the utilities provider’s stock.
+Mizuho’s target price would suggest a potential upside of 10.81% from the stock’s previous close.

-Separately, Morgan Stanley cut their target price on shares of Atmos Energy from $110.00 to $108.00 and set an “overweight” rating on the stock in a research report on Thursday, February 25th.
-One investment analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-Atmos Energy has an average rating of “Buy” and a consensus price target of $105.64.
+A number of other research analysts have also commented on ATO.
+Morgan Stanley lowered their price target on Atmos Energy from $110.00 to $108.00 and set an “overweight” rating on the stock in a report on Thursday, February 25th.
+Bank of America lowered Atmos Energy from a “buy” rating to a “neutral” rating in a report on Tuesday.
+Two analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+The stock has an average rating of “Buy” and a consensus price target of $105.64.

-In related news, Director Richard A. Sampson bought 500 shares of the business’s stock in a transaction that occurred on Thursday, December 10th.
-The stock was bought at an average cost of $97.41 per share, for a total transaction of $48,705.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-1.24% of the stock is owned by insiders.
+In other news, Director Richard A. Sampson purchased 500 shares of the business’s stock in a transaction dated Thursday, December 10th.
+The stock was bought at an average cost of $97.41 per share, with a total value of $48,705.00.
+The acquisition was disclosed in a document filed with the SEC, which is available through this link.
+1.24% of the stock is owned by company insiders.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-BlackRock Inc. increased its position in Atmos Energy by 5.2% during the fourth quarter.
-BlackRock Inc. now owns 13,263,070 shares of the utilities provider’s stock valued at $1,265,693,000 after acquiring an additional 655,903 shares during the last quarter.
-Allianz Asset Management GmbH increased its position in Atmos Energy by 97.2% during the third quarter.
-Allianz Asset Management GmbH now owns 998,664 shares of the utilities provider’s stock valued at $95,462,000 after acquiring an additional 492,243 shares during the last quarter.
-Wells Fargo & Company MN increased its position in Atmos Energy by 48.1% during the fourth quarter.
-Wells Fargo & Company MN now owns 1,511,368 shares of the utilities provider’s stock valued at $144,231,000 after acquiring an additional 491,174 shares during the last quarter.
-Massachusetts Financial Services Co.
-MA increased its position in Atmos Energy by 43.7% during the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 1,108,501 shares of the utilities provider’s stock valued at $105,961,000 after acquiring an additional 336,893 shares during the last quarter.
-Finally, Magellan Asset Management Ltd grew its holdings in shares of Atmos Energy by 8.7% in the fourth quarter.
-Magellan Asset Management Ltd now owns 3,793,500 shares of the utilities provider’s stock worth $362,014,000 after purchasing an additional 303,022 shares during the last quarter.
-86.40% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the stock.
+Krane Funds Advisors LLC bought a new position in shares of Atmos Energy in the 2nd quarter valued at approximately $25,000.
+Baystate Wealth Management LLC grew its holdings in Atmos Energy by 2,520.0% in the 3rd quarter.
+Baystate Wealth Management LLC now owns 262 shares of the utilities provider’s stock valued at $25,000 after buying an additional 252 shares during the last quarter.
+Lindbrook Capital LLC grew its holdings in Atmos Energy by 3,150.0% in the 2nd quarter.
+Lindbrook Capital LLC now owns 260 shares of the utilities provider’s stock valued at $26,000 after buying an additional 252 shares during the last quarter.
+Valeo Financial Advisors LLC grew its holdings in Atmos Energy by 1,666.7% in the 1st quarter.
+Valeo Financial Advisors LLC now owns 265 shares of the utilities provider’s stock valued at $27,000 after buying an additional 250 shares during the last quarter.
+Finally, Hexavest Inc. acquired a new stake in Atmos Energy in the 2nd quarter valued at approximately $27,000.
+86.40% of the stock is currently owned by institutional investors and hedge funds.

 Atmos Energy Corporation, together with its subsidiaries, engages in the regulated natural gas distribution, and pipeline and storage businesses in the United States.
 It operates in two segments, Distribution, and Pipeline and Storage.
 The Distribution segment is involved in the regulated natural gas distribution and related sales operations in eight states.